A solar power system is designed to capture the sun's rays and convert them into electric or thermal energy.

 Who Can Save with Solar Energy?

 If you rent a home or apartment, your options for going solar may be limited.
 Talk to the property owner about installing a solar system.
 They may be open to the idea if it means saving on their taxes.
 Otherwise, you may not be able to install panels until you buy your own property.

 If you are a homeowner, there's a good chance that installing solar panels may save you money.
 You'll need to factor in your energy consumption and the size of the system to determine how long it will take you to pay for the system with your energy savings.

 Depending on the size of your household, a smaller and less expensive system may be sufficient.

 Once your total system cost has been paid off, you'll enjoy free energy every month.
 That's when the savings will really start to pile up.

 If you're considering installing a solar panel system, contact Rhythm today.
 We provide honest and straightforward information so that you can make a well-informed decision.
-You can learn more about our renewable energy plans or our Rooftop Solar Buyback plan when visiting us online.
+You can learn more about our renewable energy plans or our solar buyback plan when visiting us online.